amejiarosario/amejiarosario.github.io/source/_posts/2019-07-05-promises-tutorial-concurrency-in-javascript-node.md

   .catch(error => console.log(error));
 ```

-On this example, we read file 1 and write it to the output file.
+In this example, we read file 1 and write it to the output file.
 Later, we read file 2 and append it to the output file again.
 As you can see, `writeFile` promise returns the content of the file, and you can use it in the next `then` clause.

 ### How do I chain multiple conditional promises?